 - Build a platform to get your stored items off the ground by about six inches.

-- Know an evacuation route that is not near water.
+- Identify an evacuation route that is not near water.

 - Practice flood evacuation if you live in a high-risk area.

 - Turn off electrical power when a flood is coming.